Female genital mutilation in Sierra Leone: Community response

 People in Sierra Leone believe that abandoning FGM would be an abandonment of cultural tradition.
 They believe that FGM is similar to male circumcision which is widely acceptable across the globe.
-FGM supporters in Sierra Leone believe that females who do not receive the circumcision will have trouble conceiving, suffer psychological trauma, have bad luck, or be considered unworthy of marriage.
+FGM supporters in Sierra Leone believe that women who do not receive the circumcision will have trouble conceiving, suffer psychological trauma, have bad luck, or be considered unworthy of marriage.
 Women who are pro-FGM state that it does not oppress female sexuality and instead it celebrates it through these ritual practices.

 They also state that the supposed consequences of excision (which include menstrual problems, painful sex, infections, et cetera) were not specific to women who underwent FGM.
 The rate for infertility is ten percent for both groups.
 They also argue that the reason for increase of still births in circumcised women is not because of the FGM they underwent but because they delay receiving prenatal care and visiting hospitals because they fear being stigmatized by the medical staff because of their circumcision.

 FGM supporters believe that FGM prevents prostitution by decreasing a woman's sexual desire, and is more hygienic.
 According to a five-year research done by Hanny Lightfoot-Klein, an anti-FGM activist, 94% of circumcised women reported being satisfied by their sex lives and had sex between three and four times a week.

 Anti-FGM advocates state that more than 80% of women who experience it reported suffering a minimum of one health complication.
 People against FGM widely refer to it as mutilation which is a controversial term that is rejected by members of communities who practice it.
 The World Health Organization has adopted this term and it is widely used to describe the injury made to the women's genitalia even though the intent was not to mutilate.

 The Amazonian Initiative Movement is one of several nongovernmental organizations in West Africa against FGM.
 The aim of the group is to educate women who perform FGM and set them up with another job besides performing this procedure.
 The World Health Organization has consistently condemned this traditional practice as "willful damage to healthy organs for non-therapeutic reasons" and they have stated that the practice of female genital mutilation can result in infertility, pregnancy and childbirth complications, and psychological problems through inability to experience sexual pleasure.
 Supporters of the eradication of all forms of nonconsented genital cutting believe that it violates the human right to bodily integrity.
 However, Sierra Leone does not have an explicit law against the practice of FGM.